Out of It, Bloomsbury, (2011, 2012)

 Written with extraordinary humanity and humour, and moving between Gaza, London and the Gulf, Out of It is a tale that redefines Palestine and its people.
 It follows the lives of Rashid and Iman as they try to forge paths for themselves in the midst of occupation, religious fundamentalism and the divisions between Palestinian factions.
 It tells of family secrets, unlikely love stories and unburied tragedies as it captures the frustrations and energies of the modern Arab world.

 ‘Takes us into the lives and feelings of those who live in Gaza and want ordinary lives.’
-Marina Warner, Guardian Book of the Year 2012.
+Marina Warner, a Guardian Book of the Year 2012.

 British Council Grant